 What this really means is that PPE has no use if all other safety procedures are not followed.
-Safety gear is just an additional defense mechanism on top of set safety measures.
+Personal equipment protection is just an additional defense mechanism on top of set safety measures.

-A protective hard hat or reflective clothing can only do so much so make sure the environment or work site is safe in the first place!
+An anti-fog goggles or safety boots can only do so much so make sure the environment or work site is safe in the first place!

 2. Understand the environment